SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 aka.
 Savepoints, saving your progress, bookmark where your code is at right now.

-After you’ve made a new branch, you can commit to it until you’re done with your goal/feature or bug fix.
+After you've made a new branch, you can commit to it until you're done with your goal/feature or bug fix.

 :::tip
 **COMMIT EARLY AND OFTEN** (bears repeating).
-GitHub can’t help you if you don’t use it.
+GitHub can't help you if you don't use it.
 :::

 **When to commit**

-When you first start, create a daily alarm in your phone to commit all code that you haven’t yet committed that day.
+When you first start, create a daily alarm in your phone to commit all code that you haven't yet committed that day.

 In general, you commit working code.
 You might also commit broken code to make it easier for other people to help you.
 You can make a new branch for broken code if you want to keep one branch for working code only.